Books by Gary McIlroy

 Beneath the Blushing Sky

-Set in 1965, this coming-of-age story follows the freshman year of basketball player Lee Rollins, a shy and intelligent boy who is taken in by the romantic intrigue of three popular girls.
+Set in 1965, this coming-of-age follows the freshman year of basketball player Lee Rollins, a shy and intelligent boy who is taken in by the romantic intrigue of three popular girls.
 His world is further rocked when his closest teammate is sent away for delinquent behavior.
-Lee's realization that friendships can be forged with girls as...
+Lee's realization that friendships can be forged with girls as well as...

 Turtles on a Black Gum Tree